-On Friday, April 21st at 2:00 p.m. students, staff, and parents from across Toronto are encouraged to help rejuvenate our city’s green spaces by picking up litter in their schoolyard, neighbourhood park, or local community.
+On Friday, April 26th at 2:00 p.m. students, staff, and parents from across Toronto are encouraged to help rejuvenate our city’s green spaces by picking up litter in their schoolyard, neighbourhood park, or local community.
 Register your school today and celebrate Earth Day by joining over 500 schools who are helping to keep our City clean and green!
 You'll be amazed at what we can accomplish in as little as 20 minutes!
 (Note: Schools may opt to do their clean-up event at any time).
 Parents are always welcome to participate with the school.
 Families can also join Toronto’s annual spring cleanup events on Saturday, April 27th and Sunday, April 28th.

 All participating schools will receive a certificate of participation from the City of Toronto.

 See the current list of registered school sites by Learning Network

 See the current list of registered school sites by Ward